 It is said that all humans share 99.9% of their DNA with each other.
 That sounds remarkably high, until you consider that we share around 50% of our DNA with bananas and about 84 with dogs!

 The remaining 0.01% of your DNA that’s left is what makes you different to everybody else (it’s also what forensic scientists are interested in when they need to identify a person or establish the paternity of a child).
-A new company called Dot One has partnered up with a DNA testing lab to analyse your DNA and interpret it into unique artwork – such as posters, cushions and scarves.
+A new company called Dot One has partnered up with DNA testing company AlphaBiolabs to analyse your DNA and interpret it into unique artwork – such as posters, cushions and scarves.

 In order to get yours, you will need to submit a DNA sample in the form of a cheek swab and send it off for analysis.
 The DNA scientists look for pieces of genetic code known as Short Tandem Repeats – or STRs.
 These are the unique markers that vary from person to person, and control all sorts of things from eye colour to height or even your tendency to be a light or heavy sleeper.
 Back at the design studio, each STR is designated a particular colour, creating a tartan-like pattern of coloured block and stripes.

 The video below explains more about how the process works:

 Each order also contains a personalised book which explains the science and lets you look at the raw data extracted from your DNA.

 The company name Dot One is a reference to the .1 percent of unique information coded into your DNA.
 The business was started by London-based designer Iona Inglesby who wanted to demystify the hard science involved in DNA testing.
 “When you do DNA profiling, they run your sample through a gel and it creates a quite geometric, linear pattern,” she says.
 “The prints are reflective of the process itself… What I want to do in my work is take data that’s quite sterile and make something that people can relate to in a way that’s really personal”